ClareRobin/Robinson2023_BiosensorsLibrary/README.md

-# Data & Code Repo for A discovery platform to identify inducible synthetic circuitry from varied microbial sources.
+# Code Repo for A discovery platform to identify inducible synthetic circuitry from varied microbial sources.

 Relevent data & code for "A discovery platform to identify inducible synthetic circuitry from varied microbial sources."